Our Expert says

 Banks

-For individuals with poor or limited credit records, bank approval rates remain low and alternative arrangements such as secured credit or guarantor-backed loans may be required.
-As a result, banks play a limited role in the bad credit loan segment, particularly for borrowers seeking immediate or short-term funding.
+For borrowers with weaker profiles, approval rates remain comparatively low and alternative arrangements such as secured facilities or guarantor-supported applications may be necessary.
+Processing timelines and documentation requirements further reduce practicality for those seeking immediate assistance.
+Consequently, banks maintain only a limited presence in the bad credit loan segment, particularly for short-term or urgent funding needs.

-For individuals with poor or limited credit records, bank approval rates remain low and alternative arrangements such as secured credit or guarantor-backed loans may be required.
-As a result, banks play a limited role in the bad credit loan segment, particularly for borrowers seeking immediate or short-term funding.
+For borrowers with weaker profiles, approval rates remain comparatively low and alternative arrangements such as secured facilities or guarantor-supported applications may be necessary.
+Processing timelines and documentation requirements further reduce practicality for those seeking immediate assistance.
+Consequently, banks maintain only a limited presence in the bad credit loan segment, particularly for short-term or urgent funding needs.

 ROSHI Expert Insight